davelacorneille/GitLearn/readme.md

 I want to delete this completly!

 Other thing after stash
-I m doing something but not finished
+I m doing something but not finishedX

 Plz now LF